uhlerlab/superot/README.md

 6. `main.py` --> Code for training and evaluating the GAN in the semi-supervised setting.
 7. `main_supervised.py` --> Code for training and evaluating the GAN in the supervised setting.

-To use, first save the necessary data loaders by running `data_preprocess.py` (being sure to download all the data and have it saved first).
-Then, start up a new visdom server (by running `python -m visdom.server -port 3000` in terminal), then run either `main_conditional.py`, `main.py` or `main_supervised.py` in a new tab in terminal.
+To use, first save the necessary data loaders by running `data_preprocess.py`, being sure to download all the data and have it saved in the same directory first.
+Then, start up a new visdom server by running `python -m visdom.server -port 3000` in terminal, and in a new tab, run either `main_conditional.py`, `main.py` or `main_supervised.py` to obtain your results.